itinerantfoodie/itinerantfoodie.github.io/_posts/2017-02-27-north-vietnam-trip.md

 ### Day 5

-The next day was a shorter hike to Su Pan (village where our guide was staying), followed by some time to explore Sapa town - before heading back into Hanoi to conclude the tour.
+The next day was a shorter hike to Su Pan (village where our guide was staying - she was nice enough to offer us to take a look at her house, very educational to see how the villagers live), followed by some time to explore Sapa town - before heading back into Hanoi to conclude the tour.

 ![Day 5 - Ta Van 1](https://images.itinerantfoodie.com/vietnam-trip-report/resized-IMG_2976.png)
 ![Day 5 - Ta Van 2](https://images.itinerantfoodie.com/vietnam-trip-report/resized-IMG_2987.png)